 Capital Assets.
 In October of 2018, Hurricane Michael inflicted significant damage to the capital assets of the Corporation.
 By June 30, 2019, much of the damaged property had been removed and efforts were underway to replace critical facilities.
+While several projects remain in process, by June 30, 2020, many of the facilities had been replaced.
 Please refer to the note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the Corporation's capital asset activity.